 Factors to Consider When Plating Gold

-You need to consider this factor because the process of plating gold is porous.
+It would help if you considered this factor because the process of plating gold is porous.
 Also, there’s a relationship between the gold’s coating thickness and porosity.

 So, your circuit would experience low porosity when it’s beyond 0.76 μm.
 Conversely, if it’s below 0.36 μm, you’ll have a rapid increase in porosity.